-We have 15 living options on campus through University Housing and Dining Services.
+We have 16 living options on campus through University Housing and Dining Services.
 Students are encouraged to apply for housing early once they are admitted to OSU.
-Room selection occurs in June and allows students to select their room like one would an airplane seat and participate in the Roommate Matching process.
-Students can begin using the Roommate Matching as soon as they apply for housing.
-Students who do not select a roommate or do not find a roommate using the Roommate Matching will be paired, using an automated process, based on their profile and building preferences.
+Students who have applied for housing and confirmed their enrollment can participate in the Roommate Selection process.
+Students who do not select a roommate will be paired based on their profile and building preferences.

 What are the dining options on campus?